 Civil Litigation Attorney – Maryland DC Virginia

-Federal civil litigation in Maryland, Washington DC, and Virginia all begin in the relevant federal district court.
+Federal civil litigation in Maryland, Washington DC, and Virginia all begin in the appropriate federal district court.
 That includes the U.S. District Court for the District of Maryland, U.S. District Court for the District of Columbia, and U.S. District Court for the Eastern District of Virginia, and the U.S. District Court for the Western District of Virginia.
 Litigants in each of these federal district courts can appeal to the U.S. Court of Appeals for the Fourth Circuit except for the U.S. District Court for the District of Columbia wherein litigants can appeal to the U.S. Court of Appeals for the District of Columbia Circuit.

-Although the details of every litigation matter vary dramatically depending on the circumstances and jurisdiction, in Maryland, Washington DC, and Virginia, the legal process of most civil litigation matters is standard.
-After a client comes to our office (Rockville, Bethesda, DC or Tysons Corner) for an initial consultation, our civil litigation lawyers will begin the investigation process.
-If our client is the plaintiff, our legal team will investigate if there is a prima facie case, or enough evidence to bring a lawsuit.
-If our client is the defendant in the lawsuit, we will work tirelessly to identify and devise any possible litigation defense strategies that may be available.
+Although the details of every civil litigation matter vary dramatically depending on the circumstances and jurisdiction, in Maryland, Washington DC, and Virginia, the legal process of most civil litigation matters is standard.
+After a client comes to our office for an initial consultation (Rockville, Bethesda, Northern Virginia, or Washington DC), our civil litigation lawyers will begin the investigation and legal analysis process.
+If our civil or commercial litigation client is the plaintiff, our civil litigation attorneys will investigate if there is a prima facie case (or enough evidence to bring a lawsuit).
+If our civil litigation client is the defendant in the lawsuit, our civil litigation lawyers will work tirelessly to identify and devise any possible litigation defense strategies that may be available.
 Our attorneys will even attempt to determine whether our client can file a counter-claim (a lawsuit against the party suing them) in the Circuit Court (Maryland and Virginia), District Court (Maryland and Virginia), or Superior Court (Washington DC).

-After the initial investigation, each civil litigation attorney will artfully draft and file pleadings.
+After the initial investigation, each civil litigation lawyer will artfully draft and file pleadings.
 In Maryland, Washington DC, and Virginia, pleadings are the documents needed to initiate a civil case and include the Summons, Complaint, and Answer.
 Depending again upon what side our client is on in the litigation matter, the requisite documents will be filed within the time limitations set forth by law.

 After the pleading stage, the lengthy civil litigation discovery process begins.
 This process exists in Maryland, Washington DC, and Virginia.
 Discovery is the process by which attorneys on either side of the lawsuit/litigation exchange information about the matter.
 Deciding which documents to request and provide to an opponent is one of the most important skills a civil litigation attorney can possess.
 The civil litigation discovery phase includes document review, depositions and medical and physical exams among other things.
-Longman & Van Grack’s civil litigation attorneys in Maryland, DC, and Virginia are experienced in navigating this long and complex process.
+Longman & Van Grack’s civil litigation attorneys in Maryland, Washington DC, and Virginia are experienced in navigating this long and complex process.
 Discovery includes significant review and investigation of the matter, including document — all of which will be operated from our Litigation Offices in Maryland (Rockville and Bethesda), Washington DC, and Northern Virginia.

-Next is the pre-trial phase of a civil and commercial litigation matter is pre-trial.
+In Maryland, Washington DC, and Virginia, next is the phase of a civil and commercial litigation matter is pre-trial.
 In this ore-trial phase, motion practice is critical.
-Motion practice is the means by which civil litigation attorneys argue their points before trial.
+Motion practice is the method by which civil litigation attorneys argue their points before trial.
 Longman and Van Grack’s seasoned civil and commercial litigation lawyers will use motion practice for various reasons including seeking a directed verdict and summary judgment and opposing the other sides motions.
 This is also where our civil litigation attorneys work to develop a trial strategy as well as prepare witnesses to testify and physical evidence for trial.

 Again, most civil litigation lawsuits settle before going to trial, and our litigation attorneys focus on that outcome for our clients.
-Whether settlements are reached privately or via alternate dispute resolution such as mediation or arbitration, it is essential that you are represented by a seasoned civil litigation attorney who can negotiate for appropriate compensation or protect your rights.
+Whether settlements are reached privately or via alternate dispute resolution such as mediation or arbitration, it is essential that you are represented by a seasoned civil litigation attorney and litigation law firm that can negotiate for appropriate compensation as well as protect your rights.
 The Maryland, Virginia, and Washington DC civil and commercial litigation lawyers at Longman & Van Grack had significant experience in negotiating settlements for our clients.

-Whether representing a home builder with regard to construction in our Builders and Construction Litigation Group, representing a whitewater rafting outfitter with regard to liability in our Sports and Recreation Law Group, or addressing a clean water dispute related to Environmental Law, our litigation attorneys have familiarity with the legal process and the specific topics therein.
+Whether representing a home builder with regard to construction in our Builders and Construction Litigation Group, representing a whitewater rafting outfitter with regard to liability in our Sports and Recreation Law Group, or addressing a contract dispute, our litigation attorneys have familiarity with the legal process and the specific topics therein.
 We regularly handle cases in the Maryland District Court, Maryland Circuit Court, US District Court for the District of Maryland, US District Court for the District of Columbia, US District Court for the Eastern District of Virginia, DC Superior Court, Virginia District Court, Virginia Circuit Court, Maryland Court of Special Appeals, Maryland Court of Appeals, DC Court of Appeals, Virginia Court of Appeals, and Virginia Supreme Court, and the US Court of Appeals for the Fourth Circuit.

 The attorneys at Longman & Van Grack skillfully practice in all areas of civil litigation.
-Contact us at (301)291-5027 to meet us at one of our Maryland (Rockville or Bethesda), Virginia, Washington, DC Offices.
+Contact us at (301)291-5027 to meet us at one of our Maryland (Rockville or Bethesda), Virginia, or Washington DC Offices.